HaikuTeam/animator/QA.md

 The instantiated element appears in the correct place The instantiated element is in the correct place after reloading the project The instantiated element is automatically selected
-The instantiated element is at the front of the stack The instantiated element is at the top of the list of elements in the timeline The instantiated element appears in the timeline Instantiated assets work if they are SVG
+The instantiated element is at the z-front of the stack The instantiated element is at the top of the list of elements in the timeline The instantiated element appears in the timeline Instantiated assets work if they are SVG